Image via Pinterest–original source unknown.

 These debates tend to move quickly — and as a result, a lot of “facts” get thrown around that may or may not paint the entire picture.
 Use FactCheck.org or PolitiFact.com to confirm validity, accurate numbers and sources.

 In the midst of everything you have going on day-to-day, it can be difficult to stay informed on every news story.
 This happens especially when the news moves fo fast.
 And let’s face it, most of it can be really hard to hear, which doesn’t help!
 Here are some tips to fit the news into your daily routine so you can become informed and stay informed — especially throughout the election season.

 Look for opportunities in your daily routine

 Have a long commute?
 Listen to a news podcast!
 (See below!)
 Do you scroll through Instagram while eating breakfast?
 Swap the app for a scroll through The Skimm‘s morning newsletter (Pro tip- follow them on Instagram — they’ve reached out to all 2020 candidates for their “Interview for the Oval” series and you can find them on their IG TV).
 Do you scan your favorite bookmarked sites before diving into emails?
 Add a political site to the mix!

 Figure out the best way you like to consume content

-Experiment with a variety of platforms to see which one you best relate to or which one complements your schedule best.
-There’s traditional print, which may work for morning people who ease into their days, or websites for those of us who catch up on news at our desks, or podcasts, which are great for multitasking and commuting.
+Experiment with a variety of platforms to see which one you best relate to or complements your schedule.
+Firstly, there’s traditional print, which may work for morning people who ease into their days.
+Or websites for those of us who catch up on news at our desks.
+Podcasts, on the other hand, are great for multitasking and commuting.
 Want to try a political podcast?
 Business Insider rounded up the best 10 political podcasts.